-What everyone sees from all of my newborn sessions is the final product.
-You see the beautiful images and a darling little newborn family.
-What actually happens at a lifestyle newborn session?
+What everyone sees from a typical newborn session is the final product.
+You see the beautiful images and a darling little newborn family, but what actually happens at a lifestyle newborn session?
 Well, let me tell you.

 I picked a pretty unique session to dive into the BTS (behind the scenes) of my newborn sessions.
 It was my first time TRAVELING for photography.
-Huge milestone business-wise.
-In some way it makes me feel more legit.
+Obviously, a huge milestone business-wise.
+Somehow it makes me feel more legit.

 It’s spring break of this year and I was traveling to Denver to photograph the sweet little miracle baby of two dear friends of mine.

 Y’all, I’m still getting over all the layers of how special this session was.
 I graduated high school and went to college alongside this gentleman, and was childhood friends and college roommates with this lovely lady.
-As if that wasn’t cool enough, this little nugget was the answer to many months of prayers, doctor’s appointments, and tears.
+Additionally, this little nugget was the answer to many months of prayers, doctor’s appointments, and tears.
 I watched them through their journey of bringing their daughter to the world.
 It was a long process.
 They handled the pain and the waiting with such patience and grace.
-And now, I get to document some of their first moments with their firstborn daughter.
+So now, I get to document some of their first moments with their firstborn daughter.
 Photos they will keep for generations.
 I wasn’t kidding about the layers.
 I just love these people and this story.

 Anyways, I woke up REALLY early that Tuesday morning of spring break and headed to Hobby Airport.
 I’m just hoping I make it to Denver.
 My flight isn’t even a guarantee.
 I’m flying stand by and there is a good chance I will be in my car driving home instead of on a plane to the mile-high city.
 I’m waiting at the gate with my laptop.
 Catching up on some editing.
 Worst case scenario this was just a terrible version of waking up early in the morning to get some editing done.
 I glance up at the screen of standby flyers and I’m like 10th in line for standby.
 Yeah, I am probably going to be waiting for the next flight in like 3 hours.
 In all reality, I’m probably just going to be heading home.